 Still a New Trend…But Growing

 Other VC firms have been following suit—even stalwarts like Sequoia Capital, which Perlroth says, “sniffed at the notion when the trend began.”
 The firm “has a reputation for being tight-lipped about its investments,” according to the Wall Street Journal, but openly touted its role in three recent IPOs.
-Last year New Enterprise Associate, another veteran firm, launched a “new NEA Seed fund, aiming to boost the firm’s reputation among tech entrepreneurs,” and a trio of scholars debuted the Lee-Pollock-Jin VC Reputation Index.
+Last year New Enterprise Associate, another veteran firm, launched a “new NEA Seed fund, aiming to boost the firm’s reputation among tech entrepreneurs.”
 Many firms “are bringing on PR talent for the use of portfolio companies,” according to TechCrunch, but “others are trying to use PR to boost their own images, and promote their VCs to the press.”

 A Double-Edged Sword